 - … and so on.

-This data is readily available from your email marketing service, and it can help you take advantage of many email marketing opportunities in your industry.
+This data is readily available from your email marketing platform, and it can help you take advantage of many email marketing opportunities in your industry.
 Just make sure that you keep track of the right email metrics and act upon them.

 Small business email marketing strategies to supercharge your growth

 Keep these practices in mind while executing your email marketing strategy: